pbtrre95/The_Nature_Of_Code/01_introduction/05_Normal_and_Gaussian_Distribution/README.md

-# Normal/Gaussian Distributionn
+# Normal/Gaussian Distribution

+A distribution of values that cluster around an average (referred to as the "mean") is known as a normal dsitribution.
+Gaussian functions are used to represent the probability density function of a normal distribution.

-## The height of monkeys?
+## The height of the population

+To depict the heights of real world beings, it would not be corrected to have people's heights uniformly distributed, there are a great deal more people of a similar height than there are of extreme heights.
+To simulate nature, you would need a more normal distribution.
+Random() would be ineffective.

-A low standard deviation will mean that the majority of values cluster closely around the mean, giviing a narrow spike on the graph.
+A low standard deviation will mean that the majority of values cluster closely around the mean, giving a narrow spike on the graph.
 A high standard deviation means the values are more evenly spread out from the average.

 Given a population, 68% of the members of that population will have values in the range of one standard deviation from the mean.
 98% within two standard deviations and 99.7% within three.